 To this, Perry made the mistake sometimes seen in courtrooms of asking a question he didn't know the answer to.
 He indignantly asked Santorum if he had ever been to the Texas border, as if to say the Pennsylvanian didn't understand the issue.

 GOV. PERRY: I'm surprised if you have, but you weren't paying

 attention, because the idea --

 MR. SANTORUM: Well, the answer is yes.

-But others must be asking themselves if Perry will be ready to go head to head with President Obama given what they've seen so far.
+But, given what they've seen so far, others must be asking themselves if Perry will be ready to go head-to-head with President Obama.

 Aside from the Perry-Romney duel, there was the unfinished business from the last debate of Rep. Michele Bachmann and the HPV vaccine.
 Baier asked the Minnesota congresswoman the inevitable question: did she still stand by her comment that a woman who approached her after the last debate had told her a daughter became "mentally retarded" after getting the HPV vaccine?